-- Wash your hands frequently or use hand sanitizer.
+- · Wear a face covering at all times. - Maintain social distancing of six feet from other individuals. - A Daily Symptom Survey (CAS login) which you can complete via a smart phone and is required to be on campus. - Wash your hands frequently and use sanitizer.
 The GSM is providing several hand sanitizer stations located throughout the building. - Stay home if you are sick. - Employees and students must report a COVID-19 diagnosis for themselves or someone with whom they share a residence.
 To report a positive case or concern, email reportcovid@ucdavis.edu.
 You may also visit the Campus Reporting website for more information.